WejdanA/Portfolio_Webpage/README.md

 ## Usage
-- Just open the file called **index** in the explorer to test the project.
+- Just open the file called **project** in the explorer to test the project.
 - If you intend to edit the code or reuse
   - You can uses one of the text editor software such as Atom and Visual Studio Code
     - Using Atom to edit the code: